 The following additional requirements for S-57 attribution must be noted:

 In S-57, the value of the measured distance and its unit of measurement is encoded using the attribute INFORM.
-In S-101 a new complex attribute measured distance value having sub-attributes distance unit of measurement and waterway distance has been introduced to encode this information.
+In S-101 a new mandatory complex attribute measured distance value having mandatory sub-attributes distance unit of measurement and waterway distance has been introduced to encode this information.
 In order for the attributes distance unit of measurement and waterway distance to be populated during the automated conversion process, the text string encoded in INFORM on the DISMAR should be in a standardised format, such as “Waterway distance = [xxx] [yyyy]”, where [xxx] is the value of the distance relevant to the mark and [yyyy] is the units of measure for the measured distance which must correspond to one of the allowable values for the attribute distance unit of measurement (see S-101 DCEG clause 8.9).
 For example Waterway distance = 300 metres.

 The S-57 attribute CATDIS has been replaced in S-101 by the Boolean type attribute distance mark visible.
 Where the value populated for distance mark visible during the automated conversion process is set to True, Data Producers must ensure that there is an appropriate structure feature encoded at the position of the distance mark and a Structure/Equipment relationship is established between this structure feature and the Distance Mark feature.